nguyennhatquan/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Answers.md

 ## 🎁 D. Bonus Question

-Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?
+Areas of the business having the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period:

--   `region`
--   `platform`
--   `age_band`
--   `demographic`
--   `customer_type`

-Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?

 * **`region`**
 	````sql